-The craniofacial surgeon is a surgeon who has undergone extensive training in treating craniofacial conditions after completing a residency in maxillofacial and/or plastic surgery.
+The craniofacial surgeon is a plastic and reconstructive surgeon specifically trained to treat craniofacial conditions.
 As the team leader, this doctor coordinates the efforts of all other specialists.
 Through years of experience in treating craniofacial deformities, the craniofacial surgeon is able to recognize the more subtle distortions of the craniofacial region.

 Oral-Maxillofacial Surgery is a surgical specialty which involves the diagnosis, surgery and adjunctive treatment of diseases, injuries and defects involving both the functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial region.

 The pediatric neurosurgeon works with the craniofacial surgeon in patient evaluation and surgical procedures.
 The unique partnership between the neurosurgeon and craniofacial surgeon has led to the development of many new techniques at the center that allow for successful treatment of anomalies once thought uncorrectable.